- HEAP Regular Benefit

 The HEAP regular benefit component assists low-income New Yorkers with the cost of heating their homes.
-The Regular Benefit of the 2013-14 HEAP season opens November 18, 2013.
+The Regular Benefit of the 2013-14 HEAP season opened November 18, 2013 and will close on Friday, March 14, 2014.
 Regular HEAP eligibility and benefits are based on income, household size, the primary heating source and the presence of a household member who is under age 6, age 60 or older or permanently disabled.
 An eligible household may receive one regular HEAP benefit per program year.
 Regular benefits for households that pay directly for heat based on actual usage are paid directly to the vendor that supplies the household's primary source of heat.

 Your household may be eligible for a regular HEAP benefit if: